The Centre Does Not Hold

 Inas Halabi

 The Centre Does Not Hold is an exhibition in three parts by the Palestinian artist Inas Halabi.
 Across a sound installation and two moving image works that address different regions mired in colonial power structures, Halabi considers the landscape as a living archive from which to excavate the (in)visible sediments of trauma and slow violence.
-In its invitation to look closely, The Centre Does Not Hold surverys the malleability of sound and image, and in doing so, unearths histories hiding in plain sight.
+In its invitation to look closely and listen deeply, The Centre Does Not Hold surveys the malleability of sound and image, and in doing so, unearths histories hiding in plain sight.

 More